andrewjulian/phase-3-project-backend/README.md

 ## Usage

 This project has three routes for user navigation.
 The Home page contains information regarding the purpose and use of the other pages.
-The Assignments route allows the user to see current assignments based on student name or course name.
+The Assignments route allows the user to see current assignments based on student name.
 The Edit route allows a user to add students and assignments to the backend database.

-A demonstrate of this application can be found here --> shorturl.at/ow128
+A demonstrate of this application can be found here --> https://www.loom.com/share/d699a9b594c94494a91c734dcad496f9

 You can run the backend API through running --> bundle exec rake server <-- in the terminal.